-Sun conjunct Mercury, Mercury trine Saturn in Capricorn…what does this mean?
+Sun conjunct Mercury, Mercury trine Saturn in Capricorn…what does all of this mean?

-We often talk about our charts, synastry (comparison between two charts) and the aspects on the skies and hear all the time expressions like “Moon is conjunct Saturn,” or “Sun trines Jupiter,” or even “Mars quincunx Uranus,” but what are the meanings of these expressions?
-What does “conjunct” mean?
-Is it positive or negative; challenging or helpful?
+We often talk about our charts, synastry (comparison between two charts), and the aspects on the skies and hear all the time expressions like “Moon is conjunct Saturn,” or “Sun trines Jupiter,” or even “Mars quincunx Uranus,” but what are the meanings of these expressions?

 Major & Minor Planetary Aspects

 Among the major aspects, we find the following:

 Now, let’s explore each of them, so the next time you see these planetary aspects, you know exactly what to expect!

 A tension aspect is usually associated with negative connotations, but they are as necessary as the more accessible aspects; they motivate one to act and create opportunities for growth.
 Too many of the so-called easy or soft aspects can create a personality that is lazy, complacent, and sluggish.